Microsoft starts rolling out Windows 10 October 2018 Update

 As you can see, Microsoft has stopped naming Windows 10 updates.
 The company is now simply sticking with the month and year of release (two free feature updates are expected every year).

-The Windows 10 October 2018 Update brings a dark theme for File Explorer, a new snipping experience, a cloud-powered clipboard, support for extended line endings in Notepad, integration with the Your Phone app, new web sign-in and fast sign-in features, a mixed reality flashlight feature, SwiftKey in the touch keyboard, and many other improvements.
+The Windows 10 October 2018 Update brings a dark theme for File Explorer, a new snipping experience, a cloud-powered clipboard, support for extended line endings in Notepad, integration with the Your Phone app, new web sign-in and fast sign-in features, a mixed reality flashlight feature, SwiftKey in the touch keyboard, a more robust Game bar, and many other improvements.
 The highly anticipated Sets feature did not make the cut.

 Windows 10 adoption started out very strong, but naturally slowed as the months progressed.
 Microsoft was aiming for 1 billion devices running Windows 10 in two to three years but backpedaled on that goal.